 IP landscaping aims to improve the accuracy of strategies and decision-making in our management, businesses, and R&D by combining and analyzing patent and non-patent information.
 For instance, the Intellectual Property Division holistically examines industry trends from patent information, and repeatedly verifies hypotheses based on market information and technical expertise while communicating with management, R&D divisions, sales sites, and production sites.
 This allows us to explore promising domains and directions for existing businesses, and can also lead to the effective creation and acquisition of new businesses.
-The Intellectual Property Division also takes a co-creation perspective with value chains and partners, and strives to realize solutions-based and circular economy-based business models that solve social challenges and meet the needs of our customers, the customers of our customers, and ultimately, consumers.
+The Intellectual Property Division also takes a co-creation perspective with value chains and partners, and strives to realize solutionsbased and circular economy-based business models that solve social challenges and meet the needs of our customers, the customers of our customers, and ultimately, consumers.

 In addition, we will strengthen and expand our intellectual property management system and information research and analysis tools, work with the Digital Transformation Sector to consider the use of AI, and focus on training and acquiring human resources who are not only knowledgeable about intellectual property but also well-acquainted with IT.
-These efforts are intended to help us respond appropriately to the expanding use of intellectual property information and the expansion of our Group through M&As.
+These efforts are intended to help us respond appropriately to the expanding use of intellectual property information and the expansion of our Group through M&As recruitment, we will consider the use of scholarship systems, and actively hold recruitment events and accept internships.
+For mid-career hires, we will utilize and promote referral recruitment, and strengthen our relationships with joint research partners.